flipperdevices/flipperzero-firmware/subghz/samples/quantum-fire/README.md

 - Model: DBR04 (Quantum Fireworks USA)
 - FCC ID: [Z2F-DBR04](https://fccid.io/Z2F-DBR04)

 ## Demo
 [YouTube video](https://youtu.be/8EuNqTr02eU) of igniting fireworks using the Flipper Zero.
 The signals broadcast from the subghz were pre-recorded ("Read RAW", config: 433.92MHz, AM650, RSSI -70) using a remote that was paired to the ignitor.
-F_a1.sub and F_a2.sub were the files used in the video recording.
+RAW_a1.sub and RAW_a2.sub were the files used in the video recording.
+Princeton_a1 was captured using "Read" instead of "Read RAW".

 ## Notes
 According to fccid.io user manual: